Blossom Chukwujekwu: Early life and education

-Born Chukwudi Echezona Chukwujekwu on November 4, 1983 in Benin City, Edo State, Nigeria to Dr I.E and Evangelist J.C Chukwujekwu, Blossom Chukwujekwu is the first of two sons.
+Born Chukwudi Echezona Chukwujekwu on 4 November 1983, in Benin City, Edo State, Nigeria to Dr I.E and Evangelist J.C Chukwujekwu, Blossom Chukwujekwu is the first of two sons.
 He is a native of Otolo, Nnewi North in Anambra State, Southeast Nigeria.
 He attended Greater Tomorrow Primary School and Greater Tomorrow Comprehensive College both in Benin City, Edo State.
-For his tertiary education, Blossom opted to study Mass Communications at Anambra State University of Science and Technology. where he spent a year.
+For his tertiary education, Chukwujekwu opted to study Mass Communications at Anambra State University of Science and Technology. where he spent a year.
 He completed his studies at the Benson Idahosa University, Benin City, Edo State after a brief stint at the Enugu State University of Science and Technology.
 While in BIU, he was President of the Association of Mass Communication Students (AMCOS) in the 2007/2008 session.
 He was also an active member of the popular House of Theatre (H.O.T) where he played the lead in the stage drama, Godless: The path to dawn.
 Blossom maintains that playing Ukemu in Godless was his eureka moment.
 In July 2008, he graduated with a Bachelor of Science degree in Mass Communications from the Benson Idahosa University, Benin City, Edo State.
 He moved to Lagos, Nigeria a few months after graduating to perform his National Youth Service Corps obligations.
 Blossom stayed back in Lagos to pursue his acting ambitions.